Posterior covariance information criterion for general loss functions: Introduction

 Why does the form of \textit{posterior covariance} appear in the proposal?
-This question leads us to find an interesting connection between the Bayesian local sensitivity and the infinitesimal jackknife approximation of the LOOCV.
-The Bayesian sensitivity formula (e.g., \citealp{Perez_etal_2006,MillarandStewart(2007),Giordano_etal_2018}) implies that the posterior covariance appears by the perturbation of the posterior distribution.
-By combining the Bayesian sensitivity formula and the infinitesimal jackknife approximation of LOOCV (e.g., \citealp{Beirami_etal_2017,Giordano_etal_2019,RadandMaleki_2020}), we find that the proposed method corresponds to an infinitesimal jackknife approximation of the Bayesian LOOCV, which is a reason for the appearance of the posterior covariance form.
+This question leads us to find an interesting connection to the Bayesian local sensitivity and the infinitesimal jackknife approximation of the LOOCV.
+The Bayesian sensitivity formula (e.g., \citealp{Perez_etal_2006,MillarandStewart(2007), Thomas_MacEachern_Peruggia_2018, Giordano_etal_2018,Iba_Wkernel,Giordano_Broderick_arXiv}) implies that the posterior covariance appears by the perturbation of the posterior distribution.
+This, together with the infinitesimal jackknife approximation of LOOCV (e.g., \citealp{Beirami_etal_2017,Giordano_etal_2019,RadandMaleki_2020,Giordano_Broderick_arXiv}), leads us to find that the proposed method corresponds to an infinitesimal jackknife approximation of the Bayesian LOOCV, which is a reason for the appearance of the posterior covariance form; see Subsection \ref{subsec: IJ}.
 This aspect is reminiscent of the classical result on the asymptotic equivalence between LOOCV and Akaike information criterion (AIC; \citealp{Akaike_1973}) discovered by \cite{Stone_1974}.
 Also, it reduces to the asymptotic equivalence between WAIC and Bayesian LOOCV, given in Section 8 of \cite{Watanabe_book_mtbs}, when the evaluation function is the log-likelihood.

+The organization of this paper is as follows.
+Section \ref{sec:op} introduce our methodologies and present the infinitesimal jackknife interpretation of our methods.
+This interpretation gives a theoretical support (Theorem \ref{thm:PCICG}) to our methods.
+Section \ref{sec:example} illustrate the applications of our methods using both synthetic and real datasets.
+Section \ref{sec:discussions} discuss the applicability to high-dimensional models, the application to defining a case-influence measure, and the possibility of different definitions of the generalisation errors.
+Appendices include the proofs of the theorems and additional figures.